Myrtle rust alert

 MPI Myrtle rust alert

 Myrtle rust (Austropuccinia psidii) is a serious fungal disease that affects plants in the myrtle family.
 Plants in this family include a nuber of NZ native species including the iconic pōhutukawa and mānuka as well as eucalypts.
-It has been found in Northland, Waikato, Bay of Plenty and Taranaki.
+It has been found in Northland, Waikato, Bay of Plenty,Taranaki, and most recently in the Hutt Valley near Welington.
 It is also widespread on Raoul Island in the Kermadec group, about 1,100km to the north-east of New Zealand.

 Myrtle rust spores are microscopic and can easily spread across large distances by wind, or via insects, birds, people, or machinery.
 It is thought the fungus arrived in New Zealand carried by strong winds from Australia.
 There have been a number of significant weather events capable of transporting spores here and the discovery of the disease in large, established trees lends weight to this assumption.